Sorry, you need to enable JavaScript to visit this website.

 Participative youth work

-There are two existing models of participative youth work that are active in BiH and those are youth clubs and youth centers activities, where young people can come and participate in local, national or international youth work activities.
+There are two existing models of participative youth work that are active in Bosnia and Herzegovina and those are youth clubs and youth centers activities, where young people can come and participate in local, national or international youth work activities.
 Two main organizations organizing participative youth work are the Perpetuum Mobile that works with the 27 youth centers in 26 municipalities, and the PRONI Centre for Youth Development, which works with more than 30 youth clubs in 12 municipalities.

 • Youth centers:

 Youth centers are "an accessible and adapted space for young people in which young people are continuously provided with activities and programs based on methods and principles of non-formal education with the aim of developing young people into conscious, responsible community members and creating conditions for their full potential."
-(RS Law on Youth Organization, Official Gazette 1/12 of 5 January 2012)
+(Republika Srpska Law on Youth Organization, Official Gazette 1/12 of 5 January 2012)

-In 2011, the Perpetuum Mobile conducted the first survey of youth centers in BiH - Youth Centers - holders of youth work, in order to assess the situation regarding the form of youth centers, their capacities, status and impact.
+In 2011, the Perpetuum Mobile conducted the first survey of youth centers in Bosnia and Herzegovina - Youth Centers - holders of youth work, in order to assess the situation regarding the form of youth centers, their capacities, status and impact.
 The research included 27 youth centers from 26 municipalities and showed that: "Youth centers are recognized as places that can bring together the largest number of young people, where young people can develop their full potential through socially oriented, educational and recreational programs, while increasing their ability to actively participate in society."

 • Youth clubs: